Homeric-Freedom/guides/hbot_install.md

 ./start-gateway.sh
 ```

-## 6. Connect to Exchanges from hummingbot
+## 6. Connect to Exchanges from Hummingbot

 ### a.
-Create maya wallet in gateway.
-When it asks for private key use mnemonic phrase
+Create Maya Wallet in gateway (When It Asks for Private Key Use Mnemonic Phrase

 ```bash
 gateway connect mayadex